Grace Millane's murderer appealing conviction and 17-year minimum jail sentence

-Grace Millane's killer is appealing his conviction and prison sentence.
+Grace Millane's killer is to appeal his conviction and prison sentence.

 A date is yet to be set for a hearing in the Court of Appeal.

-The murderer's lawyer, Ian Brookie, told the Herald Rachael Reed QC will advocate for the 28-year-old man at the appeal stage.
+The murderer's lawyer, Ian Brookie, told the Herald that Rachael Reed QC will advocate for the 28-year-old man at the appeal stage.

+"Sometimes trial lawyers consider that it may be helpful for another lawyer to review afresh the trial and sentence process when an appeal is being considered," Brookie siad.

 Crown Law has been approached for comment.